Most SEO audits have two things in common:

-Not all of them are essential.
-But they will help to make the process easier.
+Not all of them are essential, but they will help make the process easier.

-For this walk-through, I’ll be auditing 2 sites.
+For this walk-through, I’ll be auditing two sites.

-In steps 1–8 I will be looking at Simple Life Insure—a life insurance broker from California.
+In steps 1–9, I will be looking at Simple Life Insure—a life insurance broker from California.

 Consider all the ways someone could type your website address into a browser (or link to it).